jsidrach/visual-react/README.md

   - [ ] Korean
   - [ ] Arabic
 - [ ] Create app promotional graphics
-- [ ] Revisit all code to document it better
-- [ ] Run Lint, fix issues detected
 - [ ] Distribute app to the rest of sneaky coders, test & QA
 - [ ] Make sure all the items in [this checklist](https://developer.android.com/distribute/tools/launch-checklist.html) are completed
 - [ ] Publish the app